-As part of the hiring process, you might be asked to be in a panel interview or have multiple meetings onsite at an organization.
-Talking to multiple people can be intimidating and nerve-wracking so you must know how to approach this type of job interview to succeed.
+As part of the hiring process, you might be asked to have multiple meetings with a panel onsite at an organization.
+Talking to multiple people can be intimidating and nerve-wracking so having some panel interview tips will help you you know how to approach this type of job interview and succeed.

 - Read the room and engage with everyone.
 It’s essential to try and develop rapport with each panel interviewer and avoid playing favorites when answering questions.
 Make eye contact with each person.
 Remember, you don’t necessarily know who has the most decision-making power about hiring, so aim to respond to everyone who asks you a question with a thorough and thoughtful answer, regardless of the job title or the way they present themselves.